-Referring to your two lists, discuss the following questions:
+Referring to your megaphone and rainbow as prompts, discuss the following questions:

 Thinking about our group, how well would you say we obey these instructions?

 Without pointing fingers or naming anyone, which instructions do you think we struggle with the most?